Wilker345/rust-workplace/README.md

 # rust-workplace
-Repository made to centralise personal projects made to study and practice the rust language
+Repository for organizing personal projects made in Rust